Ransomware : Your Feared IT Catastrophe

 To start, Progent followed Anti-virus penetration response best practices by stopping the spread and cleaning up infected systems.
 Progent then started the work of restoring Microsoft Active Directory, the core of enterprise environments built upon Microsoft Windows Server technology.
 Microsoft Exchange Server messaging will not operate without Active Directory, and the businessesí financials and MRP applications leveraged SQL Server, which needs Active Directory for authentication to the information.

-- Windows Active Directory
+- Active Directory

-- Microsoft Exchange Server
+- Microsoft Exchange

 - Self-hosted web applications were brought back up with no loss of information.

-Download the Ransomware Cleanup Case Study Datasheet
+Download the Ransomware Remediation Case Study Datasheet